Monishmohanan/Access-Toolkit/README.md

 ### FAQ - Related to Build

-1. What to do if tcl and tk errors shows up?
+1. What to do if tcl and tk errors shows up?<br>
    Make sure that you have required tck and tk folders in the path specified by the error message.
 If not, try building the tool using a different cx-freeze version

-2. What to do if the tool shows warning message when opened?
+2. What to do if the tool shows warning message when opened?<br>
    Reset the toolkit manually

-3. How to manually reset the toolkit?
+3. How to manually reset the toolkit?<br>
    Delete the accessData.db file and restart the toolkit